datawowio/k_sequencing_gem/README.md

 ## There are 5 avalable for API
-* Closed questions - Answer can be only approved, declined or ban(kenta).
+* Closed questions(Standard Criteria (5 mins response time)) - Answer can be only approved, declined or ban(kenta).
-* Choices - This model use to ask question with multiple choice.
+* Choices(Yes or No Question from Image (30 mins response time)) - This model use to ask question with multiple choice.
 Anwser can be one or multiple.
-* Photo tags - This model use to create a selection area to find where answer is, by drag the area on image from webpage.
+* Photo tags(Tag an object in the image (60 mins response time)) - This model use to create a selection area to find where answer is, by drag the area on image from webpage.
-* Messages - This model allow moderator type the anwser on what they see.
+* Messages(Message Question from Image (30 mins response time)) - This model allow moderator type the anwser on what they see.
-* Predictions - Use AI to prediction the result
+* Predictions(Images (AI Beta / 95% accuracy)) - Use AI to prediction the result

 ##### Please see more usage [documentation](docs/documentation.md) for details on our guideline.